-Americans who are poor and low- and moderate-income are struggling but “OK” using “averages”, but this does not alter the perception of unfair conditions that build gaps in the experience of people.
-Poor safety, and the inadequate nutrition of “food desert” neighborhoods are real experiences.
-The constant media reminder of a vast wealth gap is easy to accept as that gap is easy to define, but difficult to eliminate.
-All it takes is a good job with a future, a loan for a business or home, fair rent, and good schools for the kids and affordable higher education.
-Why does it seem too many people are teetering on a brink of loosing these basics?
+Americans who are poor and low- and moderate-income are struggling but “OK” using “averages,” but this does not alter the perception of unfair conditions that build gaps in people’s experience.
+Poor safety and the inadequate nutrition of “food desert” neighborhoods are real experiences.
+The constant media reminder of a vast wealth gap is easy to accept as that gap is easy to define but difficult to eliminate.
+All it takes is a good job with a future, a loan for a business or home, fair rent, and good schools for the kids, and affordable higher education.
+Why does it seem too many people are teetering on the brink of losing these basics?
 These are public priority investments in people for no other reason than this – they are the ones who are here right now.

 There is one more factor in the media experience.
 When asked how many things could happen to make you better off or wealthier, people will come up with a few choices, ask about things that can make you less well-off or poorer, the list would be longer, much longer.
-The majority negative words for emotions in the English vocabulary are well documented, so despite improving measures for quality of life and access to knowledge are correct as an “average”, the result in the big picture describes how the world is getting safely unfair.
+The majority of negative words for emotions in the English vocabulary are well documented.
+Despite improving quality of life and access to knowledge are correct as an “average,” the result in the big picture describes how the world is getting safely unfair.
 That is a problem for a democracy.
-Pinker puts it this way:
+Steven Pinker puts it this way:

 The following is drawn from the Board of Elections – DATA NYC Additional sources are available from the Board of Elections – DATA NYS.
 All the pdf documents are here.
 The numbers change routinely and look like the following from these sites.

 The brightness of NYC from space isn’t just electric.
 Thousands of Election Districts in York City represent the illumination we can get from the vote.
 The following discussion will focus on twelve of these districts in CD9 for voters and examine voting participation.